Meet our Governors

 Governors may also serve on a sub-committee which has specific terms of reference which you can read by clicking on the links:

-Governors are representative of the local community and to ensure that their work is impartial a register of business interests is kept: Please click on this link to access the Business Interests register
+Governors are representative of the local community and to ensure that their work is impartial a register of business interests is kept: Click here to view the Business Interest Register

 Governors are also involved in the recruitment and appointment of staff and in OFSTED inspection visits and also attend Parents’ Evenings.

 In order to ensure continued growth, governors have their own section within the School Improvement Plan which is reviewed at each full governing board meeting.